ethanpaneraa/eme/frontend/README.md

 The frontend communicates with the backend via:

 - `POST /chat` - Send messages and receive streaming responses
-- `GET /health` - Health check endpoint
+- `GET /health` - health check endpoint

 Make sure your backend server is running on the configured URL before starting the frontend.